 And Alex....
 I love Roti for breakfast (that's a good way to kick start your day!)
 Malaysian food is brilliant! over 7 years ago

 It is safe for ladies to travel and stay in Kuching and Batang but only thing is you might get lost as the roads are confusing.
-But if my second opinion, to go to Batang, get a tour guide or people who have been there before as you might not want to get cheated if you don't speak their language... almost 7 years ago
+But if my second opinion, to go to Batang, get a tour guide or people who have been there before as you might not want to get cheated if you don't speak their language... about 7 years ago